Jerrad-Johnson/WorkoutAppFrontend/README.md

 ## Known issues

-- A couple of elements lack spacing on mobile devices.
-Need to fix margins and test.
 - Loading indicators on Progress page do not disappear after an empty fetch.
 - Needs to inform users when the server has ended their session (i.e. when they get logged out).